Frequently Asked Questions

 - Graduate School of Arts and Sciences

-Graduate School of Business enrolled in 6 or more Graduate Business hours at Loyola Chicago Campuses.
+Quinlan School of Business students enrolled in 6 or more Graduate Business hours at Loyola Chicago Campuses.
 This is for all quarters: Fall, Winter, Spring, and Summer.

 The following programs are ineligible for the CTA U-Pass: